maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 111. Systems Engineer, HPC (US & Canada) - Mistral (New York)

-[This is the same role as Entry 2, but located in New York, NY.
-The description is identical, with only the location changed.]

----

 ## 112. C++ Engineer - High Performance Computing (HPC) - Alignerr (Seattle)

 **C++ Engineer --- High Performance Computing (HPC)**